irfankhan552/container-networking-ansible/README.md

 ssh 10.<_something_>
 ```
 - If you can get into the master node, you're good.
 You'll want to access this later to run "oc" commands (the openshift CLI).
 Close the connection to the master node.
 - Now you're back on the deployer node.
-You can optionally close the connection to the deployer node and run this from the starting-point node to automate the rest which is quite lengthy (option a).
+You can optionally close the connection to the deployer node and run this from the starting-point node to automate the rest which is quite lengthy (option a) - I no longer recommend this option a, because I've hit weird issues where I needed to rerun one of the commands that make up this uber job.
 ```
 ansible-playbook -i cluster.status1 playbook.yml --tags=deployer-automate
 ```